ziphra/promline/readme.md

 ## recquirements
 - a proper installation of miniconda3 (`~/miniconda3`)
-- [Dorado](https://github.com/nanoporetech/dorado), only if basecalling with Dorado wanted.
-Dorado should be accessible in the PATH.
-Model folders should be in the executable same directory.
+- [Dorado](https://github.com/nanoporetech/dorado) should be in the PATH.
+Folders with basecalling models should be in the same directory than the executable.
-- [PEPPER-Margin-DeepVariant]() Docker install, r0.8 or r0.8-gpu if GPU available and if PMDV calling wanted.
+- [PEPPER-Margin-DeepVariant](https://github.com/kishwarshafin/pepper) Docker install, r0.8 or r0.8-gpu if GPU available and if PMDV calling wanted.
 Otherwise, calling with Clair3 is available trough the conda environment.
 - Docker should run without sudo.
 To do so:
   ```
   sudo groupadd docker